umxr286/UmarXploit-Toolkit/README.md

 - Demonstrated real-world exploitation in a controlled lab environment

 ### 🕹️ NEC(National Exhibition Centre) Tech Showcase — Interactive Chatbot Game (April 2025)
-Role: Exhibitor
+Role: Tech Learner

-Designed and demonstrated an interactive game powered by a Raspberry Pi-based chatbot.
-The experience guided users through a series of challenges using real-time conversational prompts, blending hardware control, game logic, and user interaction.
-The project showcased the potential of embedded systems in educational and entertainment contexts, and was presented to a live audience at the NEC.
+Attended the NEC Cyber Security event and engaged with an interactive chatbot experience powered by a Raspberry Pi.
+The project featured a screen-based interface that guided users through a game-like journey using conversational prompts.
+This experience deepened my understanding of embedded systems, chatbot logic, and the role of secure communication in interactive design.
+Most importantly, upon reflection, it taught me the importance and value of a Raspberry Pi.

-Tech Stack:

-Raspberry Pi (Python, GPIO)

-Chatbot logic (custom script or NLP engine)

-Physical interface (buttons, LEDs, sensors)

-Event-based programming
+### Highlights:

+Raspberry Pi-powered chatbot demo

+Screen-based interaction without physical buttons or sensors

+Exposure to real-world cybersecurity applications

 ### ☁️ Cover Shift Tracker — Cloud Application (Feb–May 2025)
 Led a team of two in designing and deploying a cloud-based application called Cover Shift Tracker, aimed at streamlining shift management and coverage tracking.